New Walking Dead season 9 trailer shows the crew in strife

 Be sure to follow along with our Comic-Con 2018 coverage for the latest gaming, TV and movie news.

-Discuss: New Walking Dead season 9 trailer, release date drops at Comic-Con 2018
+Discuss: Walking Dead season 9 gets a trailer at Comic-Con, will premiere Oct.
+7

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.